Xinyuzhangg/618-final-project/README.md

   6. Implement an algorithm in parallel using our K-V storage system (we plan to implement Shank’s BSGS algorithm, which is used to find discrete logarithm in cryptography.
 It has the potential to threaten the secret key of Bitcoin) (125%)
   7. Measure the parallel speedup compared to sequential implementation.
 (125%)
   8. Provide estimations of real-world applications and illustrate the potential of parallel computing in several fields.
 (125%)
+  9. We will provide specific graphs comparing the speed, through and efficiency before and after parallelization.
+We will compare different effects of speeding up strategy and attempt to visualize the speeding up by using a web server to make real time test.
+  10. We want to extend our work on the basis of a series of papers which would provide us with the insight.
+We could build upon existent models and see how far we could reach to improve the performance.
+  11. We will compare our result and speed up achieved against the SOTA models.

 ## Platform Choice